BoboTiG/thermalprinter/docs/source/api.rst

     .. method:: barcode_left_margin(margin=0) -> None

         :param int margin: left margin (min=0, max=255).
+        :exception ThermalPrinterValueError: Will be raised on incorrect value.

         Set the left margin of the bar code.